Chart Color Schemes

 Orange Surrounds shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Educational participation is high, with 31.3% of residents currently enrolled in formal education.
-This includes 12.5% in primary education, 9.7% in secondary education, and 2.9% pursuing tertiary education.
-There are 14 schools serving 1,240 students in the area, with typical Australian school conditions (ICSEA: 975) indicating balanced educational opportunities.
-The educational mix comprises 13 primary schools and 1 K-12 school.
+Educational participation is notably high, with 31.3% of residents currently enrolled in formal education, including 12.5% in primary education, 9.7% in secondary education, and 2.9% pursuing tertiary education.
+Fourteen schools serve 1,240 students as of the latest data point, with typical Australian school conditions (ICSEA: 975) indicating balanced educational opportunities.
+The educational mix includes thirteen primary schools and one K-12 school.
 School places per 100 residents stand at 10.1, below the regional average of 16.9, suggesting some students may attend schools in nearby areas.

 Frequently Asked Questions - Education